 Having your work day planned will help you avoid missing deadlines and confusing tasks.
 Utilize some type of calendar to keep your priorities in order.
 You can use an old-school paper calendar, your smartphone/computer app, or some other type of software.
 Having everything that you need to accomplish organized and spelled out in one central place is a huge plus.

 Consider investing in a project management program for you and your employees.
-Depending on what type of business you run, you can schedule and delineate assignments and tasks to your staff using these software platforms.
+Depending on what type of small business you run, you can schedule and delineate assignments and tasks to your staff using these software platforms.
 Check out Monday or Gqueues, which both offer comprehensive project management capabilities.

 Many modern office workers are responsible for responding to dozens, if not hundreds, of emails every day.
 This can be a huge pain and downright stressful.
 However, it’s imperative that businesses respond to emails as promptly as possible.